Petition to Seal FAQ

 You are not eligible to seal your record if you have three or more felonies.
 However, you are still eligible to apply for a Governors’ pardon.
 The application and instruction packet can be found on acic.org/forms.
 If you are seeking to restore your gun rights, use the same pardon application.
 There will be three options on the second page indicating what will be restored by the pardon if successful.
 That is where you can choose to pardon your convictions or restore your gun rights.
 Importantly, if you were sentenced under Act 346, you do not lose your gun rights.

-A $50 filing free is required for each petition filed with the court.
-You pay this at the clerk’s office in the courthouse of your conviction.
+NO filing free is required for each petition filed with the court.

 Finding a Notary